myc634/detr3d-mmdetv1.0/README.md

 1. Follow the mmdet3d to process the data.

 ### Train
-1. Downloads the [pretrained backbone weights](https://drive.google.com/drive/folders/1h5bDg7Oh9hKvkFL-dRhu5-ahrEp2lRNN?usp=sharing) to pretrained/
+1. Downloads the [pretrained backbone weights](https://drive.google.com/drive/folders/1h5bDg7Oh9hKvkFL-dRhu5-ahrEp2lRNN?usp=sharing) to pretrained.

 2. For example, to train DETR3D on 8 GPUs, please use